Ulmus 'Tiliaefolia': Description

 The tree was said to have ovate leaves, rounded or subcordate and not usually strongly oblique at the base.
 Host said the leaf was biserrate.
 The catalogue of the Späth nursery, Berlin, describes 'Tiliifolia' [:'Tiliaefolia'] as having smooth shiny dark green leaves.

 Pests and diseases

 'Tiliaefolia' is not known to have any resistance to Dutch elm disease.

 Cultivation

 No examples of 'Tiliaefolia' are known to survive.
 Reichenbach noted briefly that the tree was once grown in Bohemia and Austria.
 One tree was planted in 1898, as U. tiliifolia, at the Dominion Arboretum, Ottawa, Canada.
 Three specimens were supplied by the Späth nursery to the Royal Botanic Garden Edinburgh in 1902 as U. tiliaefolia, and may still exist in Edinburgh as it was the practice of the Garden to distribute trees about the city (viz. the Wentworth Elm); the current list of Living Accessions held in the Garden per se does not list the plant.
 A specimen obtained from Späth before 1914, and planted in 1916, stood in the Ryston Hall arboretum, Norfolk, in the early 20th century.
+A 'Tiliaefolia', classified as a field elm U. foliacea Gilib. by Christine Buisman, was present in The Hague in the 1930s.